 What type of work can I do?

-When your Graduate Route permission is issued you can do any work, either employed or self-employed, except working as a professional sportsperson or coach.
+When your Graduate visa permission is issued you can do any work, either employed or self-employed, except working as a professional sportsperson or coach.
 You can take work at any level of salary or skill, but if your plan is to find a job for which you can eventually be sponsored under the Skilled Worker route, you should check which jobs are eligible for that.

-Can I study on the Graduate Route?
+Can I study on the Graduate visa?

 Examples of permitted study therefore include:

 - English language courses